 The Election Commission of Assam has made it easier for individuals to change their address, through the submission of a form to that effect.

-The process for changing address is mentioned below:
+The process for voter id address change is mentioned below:

 - Go to the local Electoral Office and collect Form 8A, the form for transposition of entry in the electoral rolls.